implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Angle (deg) between two vectors.
+This is a signed relative angle between -180 and 180.

 _description: _

-Calculate and return the angle in degrees between this vector and `vec`.
+Calculate and return the angle in degrees between this vector and vec.

 ~~~~{.cpp}
 ofVec2f v1(1,0);